fIyingPhoenix/fIyingPhoenix/README.md

 In addition, I enjoy designing <strong>NAS backup systems</strong> and working with <strong>database servers</strong>
 to ensure data integrity and uptime. <br><br>

-I believe in open-source and think knowledge should be free for anyone who wants to learn just like I did!
 </p>
 </div>
 <p>